diljithbalakrishnan/Dummy_Md/Moviebuff/mb_info.md

 There are several fields to be filled to create a movie

-Basic details -> basic information
+Basic details -> basic information like title language, country, release dates etc..

 Cast & crew -> cast & crew details